josecamachop/MEDA-Toolbox/GUIDELINES.md

 GPLS and GASCA are the GPCA extension to PLS and ASCA, respectively.

-XCAN is a contrained version of PCA, that can apply constrains in rows and columns.

 SDI is a procedure to find interesting subspaces in a PLS-DA model.

 VASCA is a variable-selection version of ASCA.